apcode/tensorflow_fasttext/README.md

 - classification of text using word embeddings
 - char ngrams, hashed to n bins
 - training and prediction program
+- serve models on tensorflow serving
 - preprocess facebook format, or text input into tensorflow records

 ## Not Implemented:
-- separate word vector training
+- separate word vector training (though can export embeddings)
 - heirarchical softmax.
-- quantize models
+- quantize models (supported by tensorflow, but I haven't tried it yet)

 # Usage

 The following are examples of how to use the applications.
 Get full help with `--help` option on any of the programs.

-To transform input data into tensorflow Example format, an example:
+To transform input data into tensorflow Example format:

     process_input.py --facebook_input=queries.txt --output_dir=. --ngrams=2,3,4